jufab/opentelemetry-angular-interceptor/README.md

 npm run start:complete-example-app
 ```

+and open the application at http://localhost:4200

 ### [Optional] Result in OpenTelemtery-collector

-If you want to see the result in a collector*, there's a docker-compose in this project.
+If you want to see the result in a collector *, there's a docker-compose available in this project.

-you can start it with this command :
+You can start it with this command :

 ```console
 docker-compose -f projects/example-app/collector/docker-compose.yaml up -d
 ```

-And you can see the result of your generate trace in Jaeger (http://localhost:16686)
+Go to the jaeger application (http://localhost:16686) to see result.

 More info about the collector here : https://github.com/open-telemetry/opentelemetry-collector

-\* _Note : without an Agent or a Collector you can see an error in your browser about send a "trace"._
+> _* without an Agent or a Collector you can see an error in your browser about to send a "trace"._